 Ectropion is where the lower eyelid droops away from the eye and turns outwards.
 It's not usually serious, but can be uncomfortable.

-Ectropion mainly affects the lower eyelid and can occur in one or both eyes.
+Ectropion mainly affects the lower eyelid and can happen in 1 or both eyes.

 The drooping eyelid can disrupt the drainage of tears, which can make the eyes: